Misal-Ambasta/W4D3-RAG-Chunking-Strategy/README.md

-# RAG Chunking Strategy Web App
+# Chunking Strategy Web App

-A full-stack web application for uploading PDFs and visualizing different chunking strategies for Retrieval-Augmented Generation (RAG) systems.
+A full-stack web application for uploading PDFs and visualizing different text chunking strategies.
+Use this tool to experiment with and compare chunking methods for downstream NLP or information retrieval tasks.

 ---